thlorenz/thlorenz.com-blog/event-stream/post.md

 #### Under the hood

 - the nodejs event loop is used to continuously poll the passed function and `stream.emit` the generated data
-- a readable stream is created to be passed into the function as `this`
+- a `readable` stream is created to be passed into the function as `this`
-- function is polled on every `process.nextTick` unless it is currently handling a request or the stream is ended or paused
+- the function is polled on every `process.nextTick` unless it is currently handling a request or the stream is ended or paused
 - when the function calls back with an error it is handled as follows:
   - if `continueOnError` is true nothing happens
   - otherwise `stream.emit('end')` is called
-- when the function calls back with data it is handled as follows it is `stream.emit`ed
+- when the function calls back with data it is `stream.emit`ted

 #### Example